Ministry of Science and Technology (Angola): 2010

 In February 2010 the Ministry of Science and Technology (MINCIT) merged with the Secretary of State for Higher Education (Portuguese: Secretaria de Estado do Ensino Superior, SEES) to form the Ministry of Higher Education, Science and Technology (Portuguese: Ministério do Ensino Superior, Ciência e Tecnologia, MESCT).
 The merger was outlined in Presidential Decree No 70/10, 19 May 2010.

 2012

 The Ministry of Higher Education and Science and Technology was split into two ministries in 2012.
 The Ministry of Science and Technology reverted to its original name in both Portuguese and English, but now uses the acronym MINCT.
 The Ministry of Higher Education (Portuguese: Ministério do Ensino Superior) is known by the acronym ES.
 The split was outlined in Presidential Decree no. 233/12 of December 4, 2012.

+2017

+Following the 2017 Angolan general election and subsequent cabinet reshuffle, the Ministry of Science and Technology was again merged with the Ministry of Higher Education to form a new ministry, with the new name Ministry of Higher Education, Science, Technology and Innovation (Portuguese: Ministério do Ensino Superior, Ciência, Tecnologia e Inovação) under the initialism MESCTI.

 Location

-At the time of its establishment the headquarters of the Ministry of Science and Technology were located on Avenida Lenine to the southwest of Largo Lenine in the Ingombota district of Luanda.
-It was relocated to a joint government administration building on the newly-named Rua da MAT (Rua da Ministério da Administração do Território), "Complexo Administrativo "Clássicos do Talatona", in the district of Luanda Sul in 2014.
+At the time of its establishment, the headquarters of the Ministry of Science and Technology were located on Avenida Lenine to the southwest of Largo Lenine in the Ingombota district of Luanda.
+It was relocated to a joint government administration building on the newly named Rua da MAT (Rua da Ministério da Administração do Território), "Complexo Administrativo "Clássicos do Talatona", in the district of Luanda Sul in 2014.
 The ministry is located in Building 3 of the complex.